Thelymitra aemula

-Thelymitra aemula, commonly called the gumland sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
+Thelymitra aemula, commonly called gumland sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
 It has a single erect, dark green leaf with a reddish base and up to twenty or more pale mauve to dark sky blue flowers.
 It is similar to T. ixioides but has a differently coloured lobe on top of the anther.

 Description

 Thelymitra aemula is a tuberous, perennial herb with a single erect, dark green, linear to lance-shaped leaf 80-260 mm long and 3.5-10 mm wide.
 Between three and ten, sometimes twenty or more pale mauve to dark sky blue flowers, 10-18 mm wide are borne on a flowering stem sometimes up to 800 mm tall.
 The column is white near its base but mauve to violet with a brown band near the top.
 The lobe on the top of the anther is yellow and the side lobes have dense, brush-like white hairs.
 Flowering occurs from November to February.